1 - 2

 The Alien Run trails fly well below the radar, but mountain bikers in the know rave about this small trail system as one of the best in northwestern New Mexico.

-While these trails are most often used by two-wheeled aficionados, hikers and trail runners should also investigate this fantastic network of desert singletrack.
+"If you’re intrepid enough to find this very remote place, you’ll likely have it all to yourself,” he concludes.
 The trail system is divided into four stacked loops: The Short Loop, Long Loop, Outer Limits, and Area 51.

 Black Hole is a short, optional add-on found just off the Short Loop.